Masmiseim36/nxpSDK/boards/evkmimxrt1060/azure_rtos_examples/azure_iot_mqtt/readme.txt

     - No flow control
 3. Insert Cable to Ethernet RJ45 port and connect it to a ethernet switch.
 4. Write the program to the flash of the target board.
+5. Press the reset button on your board to start the demo.

 Running the demo
 ================
-1. When the demo is running, the serial port will output:
+When the demo is running, the serial port will output, for example:

 Start the azure_iot_mqtt example...
 DHCP In Progress...